hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [14:02:47](#KOH-nBFVl8QxdWBl7HEhHaxP3tHh3CmXwc-mVkMbeuU) <hiiamboris (NOT THIS ONE)>:
-My point is, relying on the order of rules inside `replace` (which is not defined) will not make your code robust and long-living Ì†ΩÌ∏â
+My point is, relying on the order of rules inside `replace` (which is not defined) will not make your code robust and long-living üòâ

 [14:08:48](#GsnSeA805PwFUb5shcG1FAgGsBC0IdgwMIbIhC0e01o) <toomasv>:
 PEG parser rules are inherently order-dependent.
 Excluding some specific cases of order does not make it order-independent.
 But ok ...